How does the contraceptive pill work?

 How does the mini pill work?

-- Thickening the cervical mucus, making it difficult for sperm to get through to fertilise an egg.
+- It thickens the cervical mucus, making it difficult for sperm to get through to fertilise an egg.

-- Thinning the lining of the uterus, making it less likely that a fertilised egg will implant itself.
+- It also thins the lining of the uterus, making it less likely that a fertilised egg will implant itself.

 Cerazette is the most commonly used mini pill.
 It also works by preventing ovulation.

 How long does the contraceptive pill take to work?

 How long the contraceptive pill takes to work depends on when you first start taking the pill.
 Which day during your period you take the pill affects how effective it is at preventing pregnancy.